AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

 ![](assets/proof-log.png)

 Send as many proofs as necessary until you have finalized the content of your delivery.
-Once this is done, you can send the delivery to the main target.
+Once this is done, you can send the email to the main target.
+[Learn how to prepare and send your email](../monitor/prepare-send.md)